 Frazzled customer syndrome is a “condition” among modern buyers where they’re impatient, distracted, demanding, and super busy.

 SNAP Factors are a series of four questions that “frazzled” buyers will be asking themselves about your solution.

-- Does this company/solution/sales rep provide value?
+- Does this company, solution, or sales rep provide value?

-- Is solving this problem a priority or can it wait?
+- Is solving this problem a priority, or can it wait?

-The Go Zone refers to the space where SNAP Factors have been addressed and the buyer has responded to your outreach efforts.
+The Go Zone refers to the space where SNAP factors have been addressed, and the buyer has responded to your outreach efforts.